cormachogan/hostinfo-operator/README.md

 $
 ```

-The container image of the controller is now built and pushed.
+The container image of the controller is now built and pushed to the container image registry.
+But we have not yet deployed it.
+We have to do one or two further modifications before we take that step.

 ## Step 8 - Modify the Manager manifest to include environment variables ##

-Kubebuilder provides a manager manifest scaffold file.
-However, since we need to provide vCenter details to our controller, we need to add these to our manager manifest file, which is found in __config/manager/manager.yaml__.
-This is the deployment manifest for our controller.
-In the spec, we need to add an additional __spec.env__ section which has the environment variables defined, as well as the name of our secret (which we will create shortly).
+Kubebuilder provides a manager manifest scaffold file for deploying the controller.
+However, since we need to provide vCenter details to our controller, we need to add these to the controller/manager manifest file.
+This is found in __config/manager/manager.yaml__.
+This manifest contains the deployment for the controller.
+In the spec, we need to add an additional __spec.env__ section which has the environment variables defined, as well as the name of our __secret__ (which we will create shortly).
+Below is a snippet of that code.
+Here is the code-complete [config/manager/manager.yaml](./config/manager/manager.yaml)).

 ```yaml
     spec: